vanelizarov/flutter_stories/README.md

   - Simple to use and intuitive API
   - Lightweight (~200 lines of code)
   - Feels familiar if you've used Instagram or Snapchat stories before
-  - Can be used with Cupertino and Material pacakges independently
+  - Can be used with Cupertino and Material packages independently

 ## Usage